cs2102jan17g11/PetJungle/README.md

 - Leave the port number to be at `5432`
 - pgAdmin comes with it, whoo!

+Get `virtualenv` and `virtualenvwrapper`
+- Run `pip install virtualenv virtualenvwrapper`.
+These are helpers to isolate our python environments.
+- Run `mkvirtualenv cs2102`.
+We are creating an environment called `cs2102`
+- Run `workon cs2102`.
+This command will allow our current session to use the targeted python environment, `cs2102` to be exact.

 Installing project dependencies
 - Run `pip install -r requirements.txt`
 - Should not see any errors.
 Fix them if you see any of them.
 Most likely postgres related